AlexaCRM/alexacrm.github.io/datapress/administration/troubleshooting.md

 You can delete saved logs by clicking `Remove logs`.

 ### Advanced settings`
-To configure advanced settings, navigate to the Dataverse Admin Area and open the `Status` tab.
-At the bottom of the page, you will find the `Advanced settings` button.
+To configure advanced settings, navigate to the Dataverse Admin Area and open the `Settings` tab.
+At the bottom of the page, you will find `Advanced settings`.

 Here are some key flags to take note of:
 `ICDS_ADVANCED_USER_BINDING` - If set to true, the legacy advanced editor will be used to configure user binding.
 You can see changes in `Bindings` -> `User Binding`;